-Policy Prohibitions and Definitions
+Policy Prohibitions and Definitions Policies

-The crimes of sexual assault, dating violence, domestic violence, and stalking are prohibited under USF Policy 0-004: https://usf.app.box.com/v/usfpolicy0-004.
-These crimes are prohibited in all academic, educational, extracurricular, athletic, and other programs of the USF, whether those programs take place in university facilities, at a class or training pro-gram sponsored by the university at another location, or elsewhere.
+Sexual assault, dating violence, domestic violence, and stalking are prohibited under USF Policy 0-004: https://usf.app.box.com/v/usf-policy0-004.
+These crimes are prohibited in all academic, educational, extracurricular, athletic, and other programs at USF, whether those programs take place in university facilities, at a class or training program sponsored by the university at another location, or elsewhere.
 Below are the definitions of these crimes and the term "consent" in the context of sexual activity as provided under Florida Statues.

-Sexual Assault is called "Sexual Battery" under Florida Statues and is defined as follows:
+Sexual Assault is called "Sexual Battery under Florida Statutes and is defined as follows: